hayden7857/hayden7857/README.md

 My name is Tommy.
 I have an educational background in cybersecurity and some python.
 I graduated right when covid lockdowns began and never got the opportunity to work in the field I studied.
 Since then I've continued to grow my understanding in python and javascript.

 - 🔭 I’m currently working on a software developement bootcamp by TechElevator
-- 🌱 I’m currently learning Javascript and Java
+- 🌱 I’m currently learning C#.NET
 - 💬 Ask me about my family!
 - 📫 How to reach me: tommyhadyen78@gmail.com
 - ⚡ Fun fact: I used to be a plumber who specialized in drain unclogging (toilet clogs)